 #> Regressions : 6012 | Results : 39 | Method : linear | Roll width : 1502 | Roll type : row

-In this case the first rate result looks good: it has a high r-squared, is sustained over a duration of 50 minutes, and the rate value is consistent with the other results.
+#> -----------------------------------------In this case the first rate result looks good: it has a high r-squared, is sustained over a duration of 50 minutes, and the rate value is consistent with the other results.
 However in some cases, other ranked results may be more appropriate to report depending on the metabolic rate metric being investigated.

 While the first result is the highest in terms of the kernel density value, the user is free to select and report other linear results if they satisfy other desirable criteria, for instance are above a particular r-squared value or span a minimum time window.
 One peculiarity to take note of in the KDE analysis, is that sometimes the top ranked result does not necessarily have the highest r-squared.
 This is a counter intuitive result, but explained by the fact that the function learns the shape of the entire dataset, so a particular regression from a linear region might be most representative of the rates in that region, but just happen to be fit to values which return a lower r-squared.
 This does not mean it is not a valid result; arguably, it is more valid, since it is accurately describing the localised shape of the data.
 See Chabot et al. (2021) for discussion of r-squared values in metabolic rate measurements.

-input can also be used in summary
+The pos input can also be used in summary

 to view particular row ranges.
 We’ll look at the first 10.